russellh76/FiddlerCustomRules/README.md

 The function is _impersonateDiscoverRequest_.

 ## Reverse Proxy configuration
-Handy for redirecting an existing POST to a different target page/domain.</br>
+Handy for redirecting an existing POST to a different target page/domain or similar.</br>
 Logic is presently wholly contained in the _OnBeforeRequest_ function.

 ##  Beacon Hack